Fixed Buttons V1

 Save the project and output the project.
 The opening node panorama will look like the example below.

-Note: On the left are the Hide and What’s App buttons and on the right the Language and Fullscreen button.
+Note: On the Desktop/iPad versions the Hide and What’s App buttons are on the left and the Language and Fullscreen buttons on the right.

 Clicking on the hide button hides the UI and vice-versa.